Skip to main content

 For terminal-based work and scripting, start with the CLI.
 If you use Claude Code, the plugin is the fastest path.
 For Claude Desktop, Cursor, or VS Code, use the hosted MCP server.
 For custom agents and applications, use the REST API directly.

-No. DexPaprika is completely free and public.
+No. DexPaprika is free to use and public.
 No API key, no registration, no authentication needed for any integration method.

 Yes.
 For example, you can use the MCP server in Cursor for interactive development and call the REST API from your application code.